 The Governor may make regulations prescribing an amount for the purposes of section 7(1)(eb).

-[Section 21B inserted by No. 48 of 2011 s.
+[Section 21B inserted: No. 48 of 2011 s.
 13.]

 21. Rules of court

 The powers to make, alter, and annul rules conferred by Part X of the Supreme Court Act 1935, shall be read as including power to make such rules as may be necessary or convenient for regulating the practice and procedure of the Supreme Court to be adopted for the purposes of this Act, and to alter and annul any such rules.